ropensci/plater/README.md

 Vignette
 --------

-For a detailed example of how to use `plateR`, check out <https://github.com/seaaan/plateR/blob/master/inst/doc/plateR-basics.md>
+For a detailed example of how to use `plater`, check out <https://github.com/seaaan/plateR/blob/master/inst/doc/plater-basics.md>

 Code of conduct
 ---------------

-`plateR` is developed under a [Contributor Code of Conduct](CONDUCT.md).
+`plater` is developed under a [Contributor Code of Conduct](CONDUCT.md).
 To contribute to its development, you must agree to abide by its terms.